hapify/hapify/ROADMAP.md

 - [ ] Hapify GUI: Responive issue, unable to select some accesses in small screens
 - [ ] Hapify GUI: Responive issue, unable to select some fields properties in small screens
+- [ ] Hapify Syntax: Cannot limit loop over more than 9 fields

 ### Specification phase